Asagiri Station (Hyōgo)

 Asagiri Station (朝霧駅, Asagiri-eki) is a passenger railway station located in the city of Akashi, Hyōgo Prefecture, Japan, operated by the West Japan Railway Company (JR West).

 Lines

 Asagiri Station is served by the JR San'yō Main Line (also referred to as the JR Kobe Line), and is located 17.0 kilometers from the terminus of the line at Kobe and 50.1 kilometers from Osaka.

 Station layout

-The station consists of one island platform.
+The station consists of one island platform and two tracks.
+It also features two additional bypass tracks which are normally utilized by Special Rapid train service.
 The station has a Midori no Madoguchi staffed ticket office.